OpenSourceModular/WoodturningWorkbench/README.md

-# SampleWorkbench
+# WoodTuring Tools

-A FreeCAD workbench with two commands: Add Box Sketch and Add Sphere.
+A FreeCAD workbench with tools for wood turners.

 ## Installation